vbcpascal/Osazone-oopsla24/doc/README.typ

     $bigstep(e_1, "false")$))
 $

-This artifact, #osa is a prototype of the DSL development platform, to support the semantics-lifting algorithm.
+This artifact, #osa is a prototype of the DSL development framework, implementing the semantics-lifting algorithm.
 As mentioned in Sec.
 4 of our paper, #osa provides *two aspects of functionality:* (1) to define a (host) language using #osa’s meta-language; and (2) to define a (domain-specific) language with syntactic sugars on top of an existing host language.
 The latter is the focus of our paper, while the former is the basis for making DSL programs executable.
 - *Define a (host) language.* The input is a language definition (abstract syntax and semantics); and the output is an interpreter of the language (note: our system will generate a set of Haskell files for further compilation).
   #figure(image(width: 95%, "assets/fun1.png"))